 Happy New Year Berks County!
 Not only is it a new year but also the beginning of a new decade.
 As we leave behind the 2010s, let’s look back on the beginning of the last 10 decades, and some of the events that we experienced together as a community during them.
-The past is important and sometimes comforting, but it is also important to look forward.… Read the rest
+The past is important and sometimes comforting, but it is also important to look forward.… Read Full Article

 Above the fold in the April 10th 1976 Reading Eagle